fluid-lab/gamepad-navigator/docs/components/navigator.md

 - `that {Object}` The gamepad navigator component.
 - Returns: Nothing.

-It is called in intervals for reading the gamepad inputs and updating the navigator component's model with those values.
+Called periodically to read the gamepad inputs and to update the navigator component's model with those values.
 The inputs are read from all the connected gamepads and then combine them to provide the co-pilot mode experience.

 ### `{navigator}.onDisconnected(that)`

 - `that {Object}` The gamepad navigator component.
 - Returns: Nothing.

-It is the listener for the gamepad navigator component's event `onGamepadDisconnected`.
+Listens for the gamepad navigator component's event `onGamepadDisconnected`.
 When it is called, it stops the polling function interval loop and then checks whether any gamepad is still connected.
 If any gamepad is found connected, it will fire the `onGamepadConnected` event so that the navigator continues to read gamepad inputs.
 Otherwise, the navigator will restore the component's model to its initial state (when no gamepad was connected).

 ### `{navigator}.clearConnectivityInterval(connectivityIntervalReference)`

 - `connectivityIntervalReference {Integer}` The ID of the interval reading the gamepad inputs.
 - Returns: Nothing.

-It is used as a listener for the navigator component's `onDestroy` event and will clear the polling function interval loop when called.
+Listens for the navigator component's `onDestroy` event and will clear the polling function interval loop when called.